Learning Outcomes

 - Distinguish assault from battery and other intentional torts.

-- Explain the significance of reasonable apprehension and immediacy.
+- Explain the significance of reasonable apprehension, imminence, and apparent ability.

 - Identify common defenses to assault, including consent and self-defense.